2022 Theme: “Rekindling Traditions. Growing Together"

 - With a retained payment, a fair admission pass will be enclosed with the new prize book.
 Fair passes are not included for 4-H club members, junior exhibitors, school fair exhibitors, and exhibitors in the senior citizen class(s).

-- All perpetual trophies will be engraved by the society, and presented at the Awards night.
-Trophies are to be returned by the opening of next fair.
+- All perpetual trophies will be engraved by the Society, and presented at the Awards night.
+Trophies are to be returned by the opening of the next fair.

 - Prize Money cheques must be cashed before December 31st of the current year.
 No cheques will be re-printed after this date.

 - All exhibit(s) entered will be known to judges by a ticket and number.